falkoschumann/skill-sharing-javascript/README.md

 ## Contributing

-The script `build.sh` runs the build as default task.
+The `Makefile` runs the build as default task.
 Other tasks are

 -   `start`: start the server
 -   `test`: run all tests,
--   `check`: check code quality
 -   `format`: format source code

 ## Credits